 You don’t need a referral from a doctor to start therapy.
-To make an appointment, you can contact our clinic coordinator, Emily, directly at (514) 507-0745 or email her directly at firstname.lastname@example.org.
+To make an appointment, you can contact our clinic coordinator, Sophia, directly at (514) 507-0745 or email her directly at firstname.lastname@example.org.
 You’ll be asked your motive for consulting (ex. depression, anxiety, etc) in order to ensure you are assigned to the psychologist with expertise in the area in which you are seeking help.

 The duration of therapy depends on your needs and goals, but on average, lasts for approximately 10 to 20 sessions.
 We recommend weekly sessions to help build a momentum, particularly at the beginning of therapy.
 Regular sessions help to begin the work quickly and effectively rather than spending time “catching-up” each session.
 Less frequent sessions (ex. once every two weeks) may be preferable as therapy progresses.
 Clients often report improvements after a few sessions, particularly when attending weekly sessions and applying the skills in their day-to-day lives between sessions.

 Most insurance plans cover “psychological services” for services provided by members of l’Ordre des Psychologues du Québec (OPQ).
 All of our psychologists are members of the OPQ and will provide you with the required receipts after each session.
 We also have some therapists who are currently pursuing their doctoral studies who are supervised by more senior psychologists who are members of the OPQ.
 The amount covered varies depending on the insurance company and the plan.
 Please contact your insurance provider for the specifics of your plan.